 The purpose of the Downtown Bozeman Association (DBA) is: to promote downtown Bozeman as a center of business, culture and entertainment; to conduct and promote activities and events that build a strong local economy; and to contribute to the well-being, growth and vitality of downtown Bozeman.

-The DBA was established in 1980 as a 501c6 membership organization.
-The DBA board is chosen by its members.
+The DBA was established in 1980 as a 501c6 membership organization overseen by a board of member business owners and managers.
 The DBA membership includes a wide variety of retail shops, restaurants, professional service companies, and other non-profit organizations.
 The DBA generates revenue from annual membership dues and event proceeds.

-Annual DBA special events include: the Christmas Stroll, the Bridal Walk, Crazy Days, the Art Walk series, Music on Main, and the Cruisin’ on Main car show.
-The DBA also administers the Downtown Dollars program.
+Annual DBA special events include: the Christmas Stroll, the Bridal Walk, Crazy Days, the Art Walk series, Music on Main, and the Cruisin’ on Main car show and many more.
+The DBA also administers the Downtown Dollars program and several other downtown enhancement programs.
+The DBA also oversees the general downtown branding and marketing for the Downtown Bozeman Partnership

 Current DBA Bylaw document (400 KB PDF)